XRPLF/xrpl-dev-portal/websocket_api.md

 ## server_info ##

-The `server_info` command asks the server for a human-readable version of server information.
+The `server_info` command asks the server for a human-readable version of various information about the `rippled` server being queried.

 #### Request Format ####
 An example of the request format: